-Report of 23 November 2017 from the Commission to the European Parliament and the Council, 2017 assessment of the progress made by Member States towards the national energy efficiency targets for 2020 and towards the implementation of the Energy Efficiency Directive refers to the following facts as regards EED’s state of transposition:
+Report of 23 November 2017 from the Commission to the European Parliament and the Council (2017 assessment of the progress made by Member States towards the national energy efficiency targets for 2020 and towards the implementation of the Energy Efficiency Directive) referd to the following facts as regards EED’s state of transposition (as of 2017):

-- the EED is fully transposed in all Member States, although there are delays in implementing some of the measures or the measures are subject to checks to ensure their conformity;
+- the EED was fully transposed in all Member States, although there were delays in implementing some of the measures or the measures were subject to checks to ensure their conformity;

 - the European Commission closed all the infringement proceedings for missing or partial notification;

-- under EED Article 7, the EU Member States have reported their savings for 2015 which across the EU amounted to 28.5 Mtoe in cumulative terms;
+- under EED Article 7, the EU Member States reported their savings for 2015 which across the EU had amounted to 28.5 Mtoe in cumulative terms;

-- this is 15% more overall than the estimated amount of savings for 2015, assuming a linear delivery of the savings requirements to be achieved by the end of 2020;
+- this was 15% more overall than the estimated amount of savings for 2015, assuming a linear delivery of the savings requirements to be achieved by the end of 2020;

-- Energy Efficiency Obligation Schemes have been introduced in 15 EU Member States and are responsible for the highest share of energy savings (35%);
+- Energy Efficiency Obligation Schemes were introduced in 15 EU Member States and were responsible for the highest share of energy savings (35%);

-- while the majority of the policy measures target the buildings sector, other end-use sectors (e.g. transport, industry) are also targeted.
+- while the majority of the policy measures targeted the buildings sector, other end-use sectors (e.g. transport, industry) were also targeted.

 - Ecodesign Directive (Directive 2009/125/EC of the European Parliament and of the Council of 21 October 2009 establishing a framework for the setting of ecodesign requirements for energy-related products),

-The EU legal framework for energy efficiency needs to be adapted to a 2030 perspective due to existing shortcomings:
+The EU legal framework for energy efficiency required to be adapted to a 2030 perspective due to existing shortcomings: